aws/aws-eks-best-practices/content/cost_optimization/cost-effective.md

 The descheduler can be run as a Job or CronJob inside of a k8s cluster.
 Descheduler's policy is configurable and includes strategies that can be enabled or disabled.
 Seven strategies *RemoveDuplicates*, *LowNodeUtilization*, *RemovePodsViolatingInterPodAntiAffinity*, *RemovePodsViolatingNodeAffinity*, *RemovePodsViolatingNodeTaints*, *RemovePodsHavingTooManyRestarts*, and *PodLifeTime* are currently implemented.
 More details can be found in their [documentation](https://github.com/kubernetes-sigs/descheduler).

-A sample policy, which has the descheduler is enabled enabled for lowcpuutilization of nodes (where it coveres scenario for both underutilized and overutilized), removing pods for too many restarts and others :
+A sample policy, which has the descheduler enabled for lowcpuutilization of nodes (where it covers the scenarios for both underutilized and overutilized), removing pods for too many restarts and others :

 ``` yaml
 apiVersion: "descheduler/v1alpha1"